Laura Hussey Barrister Atkin Chambers

 INTERNATIONAL ARBITRATION

-• As junior counsel for an employer in a circa AED380m arbitration (with AED70m in counterclaims) in Dubai (DIAC rules) in a dispute concerning the construction of a large residential and commercial complex with issues including delay, variations, extensions of time, bonds and guarantees.
+• Sole junior counsel acting for an employer in a circa AED380m arbitration (with AED70m in counterclaims) in Dubai (DIAC rules) in a dispute concerning the construction of a large residential and commercial complex with issues including delay, variations, extensions of time, bonds and guarantees.

-• As junior counsel on behalf of an international architectural and project management firm in an ultra high value arbitration concerning the design and construction of major airports in the Middle East.
+• Junior counsel on behalf of an international architectural and project management firm in an ultra high value arbitration concerning the design and construction of major airports in the Middle East.

-• As sole counsel in relation to a US$6m ICC arbitration, seated in Dubai, concerning the construction of seawater pipelines in the Middle East with issues including unlawful termination, delay and bonds.
+• Sole counsel in relation to a US$6m ICC arbitration, seated in Dubai, concerning the construction of seawater pipelines in the Middle East with issues including unlawful termination, delay and bonds.

 PROFESSIONAL NEGLIGENCE

-• As junior counsel in a large multi-party dispute concerning the design and installation of the brickwork façade of a university building.
+• Sole junior counsel in a large multi-party TCC dispute concerning the design and installation of the brickwork façade of a university building.

-• As junior counsel in a multi-party claim concerning the acoustic design of a large mixed use property.
+• Sole junior counsel in a multi-party TCC dispute concerning the acoustic design of a large mixed use property.

 • Acting, on behalf of an architect, in a multi-party dispute concerning whether the design of a block of flats permitted a fire to spread.

-• As junior counsel, in a dispute concerning the development of a London Grade II listed townhouse with issues including the suspension of works, unlawful termination and the contractual interpretation of clauses within a JCT 2016 Standard Building Contract.
+• Sole junior counsel in a dispute concerning the development of a London Grade II listed townhouse with issues including the suspension of works, unlawful termination and the contractual interpretation of clauses within a JCT 2016 Standard Building Contract.

 • Acting in a multi-party dispute, including interim applications, concerning the installation of underground electrical cables with issues including the interpretation of indemnity clauses.

-• Advising on a multi-party claim regarding the construction of advertising signs including issues regarding alleged defective structural engineering work, limitation and latent defects.
+• Advising on a seven-party claim regarding the design and construction of advertising signs including technically complex defective structural engineering work and latent defects along with legal issues such as limitation and the terms of various oral contracts.

 QUALIFICATIONS AND AWARDS